 The envelope contains the message sent to the actor, and information about sender.
 It is the envelope that needs to be stored.
-As a help utility you can mixin DurableMessageSerialization to serialize and deserialize the envelope using the ordinary Serialization (Scala) mechanism.
+As a help utility you can extend DurableMessageQueueWithSerialization to serialize and deserialize the envelope using the ordinary serialization-scala mechanism.
 This optional and you may store the envelope data in any way you like.
 Durable mailboxes are an excellent fit for usage of circuit breakers.
 These are described in the Circuit Breaker documentation.